 We will begin with education.
 Everybody knows that we need government for education.
 But not in the Third World.
 In third-world slums an extensive private education system flourishes today educating fee-paying students, with no government subsidy or assistance.
 Its customers are the poor.

 It was in 2000 that James Tooley encountered the thriving private education system for the poor in Hyderabad, India.
-An education expert working on a project for the World Bank to evaluate private schools for rich kids in the Third World, he was traveling by autorickshaw through the Old City slums and kept noticing advertisements for “English Medium” private schools.
-He had seen the visible part of an iceberg of informal schools for the poor that flourish, unknown to government education bureaucracies, in slums across the world.
-These schools were informal businesses that provided schooling for the children of the poor where government schools are sub-standard.
+An education expert working on a project for the World Bank to evaluate private schools for rich kids in the Third World, he was traveling by autorickshaw through Hyderabad’s Old City slums and kept noticing advertisements for “English Medium” private schools.
+He had just seen the visible part of an iceberg of informal schools for the poor that flourish, unknown to government education bureaucracies, in slums across the world.
+These schools were informal businesses that provided schooling for the children of the poor where government schools were sub-standard.
 They charged fees of $2 to $3 per week and provided financial aid for the poorest of the poor, typically the children of widowed or abandoned women.
-A typical school was run as a for-profit sole proprietorship, hired teachers, and serves about 200 children.
+A typical school was run as a for-profit sole proprietorship, hired teachers, and served about 200 children.
 In 2003 Tooley obtained a grant to do a worldwide survey of these schools and found that they typically outperformed government schools and approached the results of formal private schools for the children of the middle class and the rich.
 He published the results in his book The Beautiful Tree.

 [The] politicization of Peruvian society means that all problems are handled primarily according to the procedures established by the government, rather than according to other standards such as economic efficiency, morality, or justice.
 Everything is left in the state’s hands, and society inevitably becomes bureaucratized and centralized.
 Politicization, centralization, and bureaucratization can all be traced to the same source: redistributive laws.2